15 Safety Tips For Females Traveling Alone

 10. Learn Some Of The Language Before You Travel

 While being fluent would be ideal (and out of reach for this girl), learning a few basic phrases will really help you out – especially if you’re lost and trying to make your way back to the hotel.
+Spanish, in particular, is one of the most widely spoken languages in popular travel destinations across Europe and Latin America, so exploring the best methods to learn Spanish via the web can give you a practical advantage when navigating these regions and interacting with locals.

 11. Be Friendly, But Not TOO Friendly